venkatasaitanish/Simon-Game/README.md

 At each level if you succeed to enter the correct pattern, you get a score of 10 times of the level number and immediately moves to the next level.
 If you entered wrong the game stops and you can restart the game again.

-You can play the game the game at [Link](https://venkatasaitanish.github.io/Simon-Game/)
+You can play the game at [Link](https://venkatasaitanish.github.io/Simon-Game/)